fprime-community/fprime-amsat-reference/README.md

 <img width="300" alt="CubeSatSim v2" src="https://CubeSatSim.org/v2/cubesatsim%20v2%20complete.png">

-This Git Repo contains the F' reference repository for the AMSAT® CubeSat Simulator.
+This Git Repo contains the F' reference repository for the Command and Data Handling Raspberry PI Zero 2 Board for the AMSAT® CubeSat Simulator.

 ## F' Framework Overview
 F´ (F Prime) is an open-source, component-driven software framework developed by NASA’s Jet Propulsion Laboratory (JPL) for rapid development and deployment of embedded systems and spaceflight applications.
 It is designed to simplify the creation of flight-quality software, particularly for small-scale missions like CubeSats, SmallSats, instruments, and deployables, but it can be used for any embedded system.